wiledion/Kani/README.md

 Media ressources
 -------------------------------------------------------------------
 For the moment, I use sprites extracted from The Legend of Zelda:
-A Link to the Past ( Super NES) et Pokémon Emerald ( Game Boy Advance ).
+A Link to the Past (Super NES) et Pokï¿½mon Emerald (Game Boy Advance).
 I hope to find a volunteer graphist interested by the spirit of the project.

 License
 -------------------------------------------------------------------
-Copyright by Bonzi Wilédio, 2012, Licensed under the BSD New license.
+Copyright by Bonzi Wilï¿½dio, 2012, Licensed under the BSD New license.

 Website